Moses Uri HaLevi: Biography

-Just a few weeks after their arrival in Calvinist Amsterdam, Moses ha-Levi and his son Aaron are said to have been arrested.
+Just a few weeks after their arrival in Calvinist Amsterdam, Moses HaLevi and his son Aaron are said to have been arrested.
 The reason for the arrest was the suspicion that masses were being held in Latin in their home, which is why it was assumed that they were Spanish Catholics hated in the Netherlands.
 Both men were released shortly after they had declared that they were Jews.
-According to other information, ha-Levi was imprisoned again because he earned his money as a fence, pawnbroker and circumciser, which he was able to refute.
+According to other information, HaLevi was imprisoned again because he earned his money as a fence, pawnbroker and circumciser, which he was able to refute.

 The first group of conversos was followed by others from Portugal to Amsterdam; the wealthy Jews who traded across Europe were welcome in the impoverished Netherlands.
-They rented a house in Amsterdam, where they were evidently instructed by ha-Levi, who, however, did not necessarily have to be aware of the differences between the various rites.
-It is believed that Uri ha-Levi was in the possession of the (Sephardic) Amsterdam Machsor and on whose basis he introduced the Marranos to Jewish rites; this manuscript is said to have passed on to his grandson Moses later.
-In 1603 the Portuguese community Beth Jaacob was founded: "Historically remarkable is [...] the fact that he [Moses Uri ha-Levi], as Ashkenazi, built up a Sephardic community."
+They rented a house in Amsterdam, where they were evidently instructed by haHaLevi Levi, who, however, did not necessarily have to be aware of the differences between the various rites.
+It is believed that ha-HaLevi was in the possession of the (Sephardic) Amsterdam Machsor and on whose basis he introduced the Marranos to Jewish rites; this manuscript is said to have passed on to his grandson Moses later.
+In 1603 the Portuguese community Beth Jaacob was founded: "Historically remarkable is [...] the fact that he [Moses Uri HaLevi], as Ashkenazi, built up a Sephardic community."

-Uri ha-Levi was a rabbi and circumcised the converso men who had had no such opportunity in Catholic Iberia.
+HaLevi was a rabbi and circumcised the converso men who had had no such opportunity in Catholic Iberia.
 He was a ritual slaughterer of animals, himself the provisioner of kosher meat to the community.
 His son Aaron acted as a chazzan.
 Both are said to have performed a total of around 2500 circumcisions.

-Despite all these important functions within the Portuguese Jewish community, the ha-Levi family were among the poorer in the community and were dependent on donations from the richer Sephardi.
-The Ashkenazi descendants of ha-Levi retained special rights within the Sephardic community for around 100 years.
-These special rights could have given rise to a dispute between the grandson Uri Phoebus ha-Levi and the community, after which he gave the Amsterdam Machsor as a gift to the Sephardic community in 1669.
+Despite all these important functions within the Portuguese Jewish community, the HaLevi family were among the poorer in the community and were dependent on donations from the richer Sephardi.
+The Ashkenazi descendants of HaLevi retained special rights within the Sephardic community for around 100 years.
+These special rights could have given rise to a dispute between the grandson Uri Phoebus HaLevi and the community, after which he gave the Amsterdam Machsor as a gift to the Sephardic community in 1669.